Wine is an acquired taste. We get it. Afterall, it’s crafted from fermented grape juice — this is not going to immediately appeal to everyone.

-Wine is crafted from fermented grape juice.
-The variety of grapes and the way vines are cultivated make for subtle differences from wine to wine, affecting color, taste, and even how a sip feels in your mouth.
+We want to help you learn to appreciate how the variety of grapes and the way vines are cultivated make for subtle differences in wines, affecting color, taste, and how a sip feels in your mouth.
 While not everyone is going to be a wine-lover, we want to help you at least enjoy the occasional glass of wine.

 Whether you’re sober curious, or just haven’t found a wine you like yet, we’ve rounded up the 16 best varieties of wine for people who don’t like wine.